By Gary Lambrecht

 During his tenure at Rhode Island, the Rams led the Atlantic 10 in rushing five of his six seasons and finished second in the nation in rushing yards in 2003, averaging 333.8 yards per contest.
 While at Rhode Island, Ingram mentored six All-Atlantic 10 performers and one All-American, and was part of an outstanding 8-3 season in 2001.

 A native of Iron City, Ga., and a 1996 graduate of the University of North Alabama, Ingram was a four-year letterman on the offensive line and helped his team win Division II national titles in 1993, 1994 and 1995.
-He entered the coaching ranks as a graduate assistant, first at North Alabama in 1997, then in the spring of '97 he was at Temple University.
-After spending a year at North Cobb High School in Kennesaw, Ga. in 1998, he became the offensive line coach at the University of West Alabama in 1999, then at Rhode Island in 2000.
+He entered the coaching ranks as a graduate assistant, first at North Alabama in 1997, then at Temple University in the spring.
+After spending a year at North Cobb High School in Kennesaw, Ga., in 1998, he became the offensive line coach at the University of West Alabama in 1999, then at Rhode Island in 2000.

 Ingram and his wife, Jenifer, are the parents of a daughter, Laura, and son, James.